EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 1. **Hardware / Product Design**
      * 1.1 The product shall be visually similar to others like it, for ease of use and familiarity.
      * 1.2.
 The product shall be durable enough to withstand the elements of the earth.
+     * 1.3.
+The product shall be compact and able to be mounted in tight spaces.

 2. **Software / Functionality**
       * 2.1 The product shall use several sensors to collect data to relay back to the user